 Popular History Writing

-I was recently put 'On the Spot' by History Today, and as well as having written articles for popular publications such as BBC History Magazine, I have also consulted on fiction and children's books.
+As well as writing articles for popular publications such as History Today and BBC History Magazine, I have also consulted on a number of fiction and children’s books.

 I blog regularly for History Matters and was also invited to be a guest blogger for Scientific American on 'The 2012 Apocalypse, or Why the World Won’t End This Week'.